 Pap smear Singapore

-What women need to know about pap smears in Singapore
+What women need to know about pap smear screening in Singapore

 Pap smears have become pivotal in the fight against cervical cancer, a common cancer in Singapore.
 According to the Singapore Cancer Society, cervical cancer is the tenth most common cancer among women in Singapore.
-Your best chance at beating this kind of cancer is early detection.
-The Pap test or pap smear gives an individual that fighting chance.
-If you are considering scheduling a pap smear in Singapore we may be able to help with our question and answer segment below.
+Your best chance at beating this kind of cancer is through early detection screening tests.
+The Pap test or pap smear procedure gives an individual that fighting chance.
+If you are considering scheduling a pap smear test in Singapore we may be able to help with our question and answer segment below.
 We hope that we can answer your most pressing questions.

 What is a pap smear?

 You should do your Pap smear 5 days after your menstrual period ends.
-While a Pap smear can be done during your period, why would you want to?
-Better to make an appointment at a more convenient time.
+While a Pap smear can be done during your period, it is better to schedule an appointment after your period as the blood cells shed might affect the Pap smear results depending on how heavy your flow is.

 What activities should I avoid before my pap smear?